xenify-io/litepaper/README.md

 ## ◽️ Amplified Burn Effect

-Phoenix Ape NFT holders unlock an exclusive amplified burn effect when they choose to burn XEN or USDy on Xenify.
+Phoenix Ape NFT holders unlock an exclusive amplified burn effect when they choose to burn vXEN or vUSDy on Xenify.
 This unique advantage empowers NFT holders to secure a larger share of the daily distribution of XNF, while also benefiting from significant discounts on their burn fees.
 By bridging both communities, this exceptional benefit fosters unity and fuels growth for both protocols.

-Here's how it works: When Phoenix Ape NFT holders decide to burn XEN or USDy on Xenify, they unlock a daily burn bonus that doubles their batch count (NB).
+Here's how it works: When Phoenix Ape NFT holders decide to burn vXEN or vUSDy on Xenify, they unlock a daily burn bonus that doubles their batch count (NB).
 The bonus is capped at 100 daily batches per NFT ID.
 Once a user uses up all 100 daily bonus batches allocated to their Phoenix Ape NFT, that specific NFT will no longer offer an amplified burn for that day.

 Looking for extra firepower?
 We've got fantastic news!
 By owning or renting at least 4 of these highly sought-after NFTs, you'll benefit from even greater amplification, with your wallet receiving a daily bonus of 1,000 batches.
 This effectively replaces the default 100 daily bonus batches reserved for each of your four NFT IDs.
 In short, if you hold 4 NFTs, your total daily bonus will be capped at 1,000 batches, not 1,400 batches.